 When you raise a funding round, you will likely be diluted 30%.
 So 30% of your 80% equity stake will take you down to 56%.
 This may seem somewhat unappetising but you need to ask yourself which is greater - 100% of an ant or 56% of an elephant?

 Remember, you are selling equity that investors are buying with cash.
-A fair exchange of value.
+A fair exchange of value, with the buyer receiving equity funds.
 Try not to say “we’re giving away x amount of equity,” as that often sends the wrong message.

 Institutional investors will almost always take consent rights over your business.
 What does this mean?
 It means they want to be able to prevent you from doing things that may erode shareholder value, like buying a Ferrari on the company credit card… If you want external investment you’ll need to get comfortable with not being the sole decision maker.
 To contextualise it, remember that the day you take investment is the day you agree to sell your business, so try not to be too possessive over the asset you are selling.

 Co-founders are great for a variety of reasons.
 At this stage of the game, they really will ease the pressure.
 As mentioned, fundraising will take up most of your time, so who will be running the business in the meantime?

 Where can you find a co-founder?
 It’s probably not a good idea to look through your latest WhatsApp chats and pick the first under-employed friend on the list.
 If the business goes under you don’t want to lose both your friends and your business.
 Go to start-up events, find like-minded entrepreneurs who bring passion, vision and a complementary skillset.
 Your friends are probably quite a lot like you.
 Find someone who will challenge your way of thinking.
 Different is good.
 You can also find potential co-founders at networking events, conferences, at your place of work or even online.

 1.4 Figure out what you want from a potential investor